11 Crafty Dartboard Surrounds – Clever Ways to Protect Your Wall!

 The planks are sanded but left fairly natural – there is no treating or staining here – which gives an urban feel and would sit right at home in loft apartment or basement Man Cave.

 Since the planks are rough and ready any damage to them by the odd stray dart will not make a great deal of difference, if anything it will just add to the shabby chic appeal.
 Notice the shelf sitting below the board which carries several sets of darts.
 This dartboard wall looks the business with a spotlight shining from above which brings out the colours of the electronic dartboard.

-This is a near idea.
-If you don’t like the idea of a fixed dartboard to the wall, why not attach it to a mini wall that you can move around?
+This is a neat idea.
+If you are not keen on fixed dartboard surrounds, then why not attach your dartboard to mini wall that you can move around?